mrange/PushStream6/BLOG.md

 The imperative `Baseline` does the best as we expect.

 `Linq`, `Array` and `Seq` adds significant overhead over the `Baseline`.
 This is because the lambda functions all are very cheap to make any overhead caused by the pipeline to be clearly visible.

-It doesn't mean that your code benefits in significant way by a rewrite to an imperative style over using `Seq`.
+It doesn't necessarily mean that your code would benefit of a rewrite to an imperative style over using `Seq`.
 If the lambda functions are expensive or the pipeline processing is a small part of your application using `Seq` is fine.

-`Array` we can see allocates significant amount of memory that has to be GC:ed.
+`Array` allocates significant amount of memory that has to be GC:ed.

-We see that `PushStream` does better thanks to PushStreams having less overhead but what's real interesting is `FasterPushStream` where `InlineIfLambda` is applied.
-The performance of the `PushStream` pipeline + `|>>` is very comparable to the `Baseline` and it also don't allocate any memory.
+We see that `PushStream` does better thanks to PushStreams having less overhead but what's real interesting is `FasterPushStream` where `InlineIfLambda` is properly applied thanks to operator `|>>`.

+The performance of the `FasterPushStream` is comparable to the `Baseline` and it also don't allocate any memory.

+### Range 0..10

 The above benchmark iterated used an input range `0..10000` but what happens if we change to a shorter range `0..10`: